mlevans0/altmetric-implementation-docs/source/populating-efi-with-your-data.rst

 This would result in the following structure within the Explorer.

 .. image:: assets/esploro-departments.png
-  :alt: Example of Esplorp departmental hierarchy showing the school of biology sitting under the faculty of science
+  :alt: Example of Esploro departmental hierarchy showing the school of biology sitting under the faculty of science

 Next steps
 ----------